-If the faculty member is in the first year of the probationary period, notice of non-reappointment will be given in writing by March 1 (July 1 for a second semester appointment).
+If the faculty member is in the first year of the probationary period, notice of non-reappointment will be given in writing by March 1.
+The appointment will end on August 15.
+For a mid-year appointment, notice of non-reappointment will be given by July 1.
+The appointment will then end on December 31.

-If the faculty member is in the second year of the probationary period, notice will be given in writing by December 15 (April 15 for a second semester appointment).
+If a faculty member is in the second year of the probationary period, notice of non-reappointment will be given in writing by December 15.
+The appointment will then end on August 15.
+For a mid-year appointment, notice of non-reappointment will be given in writing by April 15.
+The appointment will then end on December 31.